syl20bnr/spacemacs-elpa-mirror/melpa/slstats-readme.txt

-slstats.sl provides commands that make it easy to load and view the basic stats about the Second Life grid and its economy.
+slstats.el provides commands that make it easy to load and view the basic stats about the Second Life grid and its economy.
 Included commands are:

 `slstats-signups' - Displays the sign-up total.